salarMokhtariL/Reinforcement_Learning_Algorithms/Chapter 2: Multi-Armed Bandit (MAB).md

 ## Overview

-The **Multi-Armed Bandit (MAB)** problem is a key concept in reinforcement learning and decision-making under uncertainty.
-It models scenarios where an agent must choose from multiple options (or "arms") to maximize cumulative reward over time.
-This document outlines the MAB problem, its formulation, strategies for solving it, and practical applications.
+The **Multi-Armed Bandit (MAB)** problem is a classic problem in reinforcement learning and decision-making under uncertainty.
+It represents a scenario where an agent must choose between multiple options, each associated with uncertain rewards, to maximize cumulative reward over time.
+The MAB problem serves as a foundation for many algorithms and strategies used in various fields, such as finance, healthcare, and online marketing.

 ## Table of Contents